Tabletop FT-ICR

 Portable Mass Spectrometer

-BSI's FT-ICR is not a handheld instrument.
-It is a compact, transportable, tabletop mass spectrometer built for users who need isotope-resolving performance outside a traditional room-sized FT-ICR lab.
+BSI's FT-ICR is not a handheld instrument — it is a compact, transportable, tabletop mass spectrometer built for users who need isotope-resolving performance outside a traditional room-sized FT-ICR lab.
+Portable here means transportable, not pocket-sized: the resolving power a field decision needs, in a form factor that travels to the sample.

 Is BSI's system portable or handheld?

 Portable means transportable, not pocket-sized.
-Handheld mass spectrometers are useful for screening, but they do not resolve the light isotope interferences that matter for helium exploration, fusion diagnostics, or hydrogen isotope analysis.
-BSI is targeting the gap between handheld screening tools and conventional FT-ICR systems that require dedicated laboratory infrastructure.
+Handheld mass specs are useful for screening but do not resolve the light-isotope interferences that matter for helium exploration, fusion diagnostics, or hydrogen isotope analysis.

-The system is designed around a compact FT-ICR architecture rather than a full room-scale magnet system.
-That allows a tabletop form factor suited to mobile labs, site-adjacent analysis, and facilities that cannot house a conventional FT-ICR installation.
+The system is built around a compact FT-ICR architecture rather than a full room-scale magnet, giving a tabletop form factor suited to mobile labs, site-adjacent analysis, and facilities that cannot house a conventional FT-ICR installation.

 What performance does it preserve?

-The reason to choose this system is not generic portability.
-It is transportable isotope resolution.
-BSI's FT-ICR is built to deliver resolving power greater than 10,000 at m/z 3-4, where He-3, HD, D2, HT, DT, and He-4 create hard separation problems for conventional quadrupole instruments.
+Resolving power greater than 10,000 at m/z 3–4, where He-3, HD, D2, HT, DT, and He-4 create hard separation problems for conventional quadrupole instruments.
+The physics that matters travels with the box.

 What should a field team plan for?

-A realistic field deployment still needs sample handling, gas plumbing, calibration workflow, power planning, and a stable operating environment.
-BSI's value is that the high-resolution analyzer can be configured around the field program instead of forcing every sample back through a distant central lab.
+A realistic deployment still needs sample handling, gas plumbing, a calibration workflow, power planning, and a stable operating environment.
+BSI's value is that the high-resolution analyzer can be configured around the field program instead of shipping every sample to a distant central lab.

 Why not just buy a small quadrupole?

-Small quadrupoles and portable gas analyzers can be useful when the question is simply whether a gas is present.
-They are a poor fit when the decision depends on separating nearly overlapping isotope peaks.
-That is the reason BSI emphasizes FT-ICR resolution, not just instrument size.
+Small quadrupoles and portable gas analyzers work when the question is simply whether a gas is present.
+They are a poor fit when the decision depends on separating nearly overlapping isotope peaks — which is why BSI emphasizes FT-ICR resolution, not just instrument size.

 Instrument classSizeResolution at m/z 3–4Best fitCost class